A story of someone with no industry experience obtaining LPIC-1 certification

 You can apply for the LPIC exam the day before if there is a venue available, but the application process takes quite a bit of time, so we recommend creating an account the day before

-Also, for some reason, there seem to be fewer test centers on the weekends at the end of the month.
+Also, for some reason, there seem to be fewer test venues on the last weekend of the month.

 Please be careful